strykeforce/olympics/path/README.md

     - follow the instructions in [WPILIB readthedocs](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/pathweaver/adding-field-images.html) to add these images to the field options in pathweaver.
     - There is already a pathweaver project in this directory - just import it
     - In order to use the existing code you don't want to build and use pathweaver directly - instead look at the waypoints listed in the .path file in the *PathWeaver/Paths* folder and copy these into the TOML file format below
+    - The origin location is already corrected to be bottom left for the olympics field images in pathweaver, so you should be able to directly copy the x,y locations

 ### TOML File Format